paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_8_5_8_1)=
 ### Degradation model analysis

 On a reliability life test, it is essential to validate the degradation laws and their related parameters.
-The main degradation models for {term}`EEE` components are detailed in the previous ref eee_8_5_6_3`.
+The main degradation models for {term}`EEE` components are detailed in the previous {numref}`eee_8_5_6_3`.
 The model is related to the {term}`failure mechanisms <Failure mechanism>` but the parameters of the model are related to the stress.

 Thus, each failure should be physically analysed in order to identify the {term}`failure mechanism <Failure mechanism>`.
 However, different cases can occur: